zephray/zeph-39gx/readme.md

 ##What's inside this repository

-* zbl-39: HP-39gs port of Zeph-Bootloader
-* zbl-39-daemon: Deamon app which will be downloaded to calculator while upgrading
-* zbl-flash: Zeph-Bootloader USB Flash Utility for Windows
 * 8xemu-39: HP-39gs port of TI-8XEMU, an tiny TI-82\83\85\86 emulator

 ##I am a user, how to install Zeph-39GX to my calculator?